"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Technical overview

 \subsection{Cost concept and optimality}

 So we have PSRs feasible\footnote{Let it be repeated that, due to Prop.~\ref{prop:overview:function-spaces:equiv-feasability} in \S\ref{sssec:overview:function-spaces:equiv-feasability}, there's no difference between feasibility for $\Fun_*$ and for $\sumFun_*$; we stick to $\Fun_*$ as it is the ``simpler'' space. } for $\Fun_K$, $K>0$.
-But are there better ones?!
-In this section, in answering that question in the negative, we understand the word ``better'' in a narrow technical sense to mean ``smaller norm''.
-The norm of a PSR will turn out to be the worst-case standard deviation of the ``Obvious Estimator'' for it.
+But are there better ones?
+In this section, in answering that question in the negative, we understand the word ``better'' in a narrow technical sense to mean smaller norm.
+The norm of a PSR will turn out to be the worst-case standard deviation of the Single-Shot Estimator for it.

-This section explains why we have somewhat emphasized real-valued PSRs: It can be seen that, as expectation-value functions (and the functions in our spaces $\Fun_*\sumFun_*$) are real-valued, the real part of any feasible complex PSR is a feasible PSR with smaller norm (cf.\ \cite[Lemma~\ref{OPT:lem:ex+cost:wlog-real-coeffs}]{Theis:opt-shiftrules:2021}).
+This section explains why we have somewhat emphasized real-valued PSRs: It can be seen that, as the functions in our spaces $\Fun_*$, $\sumFun_*$ are real-valued\footnote{So are, importantly, all expectation-value functions.}, the real part of any feasible complex PSR is a feasible PSR with smaller norm (cf.\ \cite[Lemma~\ref{OPT:lem:ex+cost:wlog-real-coeffs}]{Theis:opt-shiftrules:2021}).
 Hence, there doesn't seem to be an advantage in allowing complex PSRs.